February 10

 Winter Car Care: What Should You Have In Your Car?

 Winter weather brings unique challenges for drivers.
 Snow, sleet, freezing rain, and ice make driving difficult.
 The days are shorter, yet the solar glare off snow can make daytime driving even more difficult.
-As you prepare for winter, we’ve put together this list of items you should keep in your vehicle to help you in case Old Man Winter tries to ruin your commute.
-Many of these items should be kept in your car year-round as they can help you in an emergency no matter the weather.
+As you prepare for winter, we’ve compiled this list of items you should keep in your vehicle to help if Old Man Winter tries to ruin your commute.
+Many of these items should be kept in your car year-round as they can help you in an emergency, no matter the weather.

 Jumper Cables

 Everyone should have a set of jumper cables in their car, not just in winter.
-It’s true, cold weather can cause batteries to fail quicker, so if you enter the season with a weak battery, chances are it’ll end up dead before the end of winter.
+Cold weather can cause batteries to fail quicker, so if you enter the season with a weak battery, chances are it’ll end up dead before winter.
 In that case, jumper cables can save the day.
-Jumper cables cost around $10 to $15, and if you don’t know what they are, you should familiarize yourself with them immediately.
+Jumper cables cost around $10 to $15; if you don’t know what they are, you should familiarize yourself with them immediately.

-When your car’s battery dies, you can’t start your vehicle.
+When your car’s battery dies, you can’t start it.
 However, if you have jumper cables and a friend, neighbor, or coworker with a car, you can use the jumper cables to start your vehicle.
-It works by attaching the cables onto the working car’s battery and the other end onto the dead car’s battery.
+The cables work by attaching one end to the working car’s battery and the other end to the dead car’s battery.
 This transfers the electricity from the good battery to the bad battery.
 Give it a few seconds, rev the good engine, and start the dead car.

-This only fixes the problem temporarily, as your battery likely won’t hold a charge.
+This only temporarily fixes the problem, as your battery likely won’t hold a charge.
 Therefore, the next time you shut your car off, you won’t be able to start it again.

 Portable Jump Kit

-This takes the jumper cables to the next level, as this kit has a self-contained battery inside it.
-So if you have a portable jump kit, you don’t need another car.
-Simply attach the cables to your dead battery and start your car.
-Prices range from $50 to $150 depending on the size of the battery and other options you might find.
+This takes the jumper cables to the next level, as this kit has a self-contained battery.
+So, if you have a portable jump kit, you don’t need another car.
+Simply attach the cables to your dead battery and start your vehicle.
+Prices range from $50 to $150, depending on the battery size and other options you might find.

-What makes the higher-end jump kits more valuable are the options.
-Some of these kits have power plugs to plug in everything from a television to a cellphone.
-Some have USB ports, and some have radios you can use during power outages.
+The higher-end jump kits’ options make them more valuable.
+Some of these kits have power plugs for everything from a television to a cellphone.
+Some have USB ports and radios you can use during power outages.

 Blankets and Warm Clothing

 It’s called a glove box for a reason.
-Of course, the gloves were initially driving gloves for a better grip on the steering wheel.
+Of course, the gloves were initially driving gloves to improve the grip on the steering wheel.
 Today, they seem to hold everything but gloves.
 Your emergency provisions for winter should include a few pairs of gloves, a warm blanket, and perhaps a sweater or two.
 Knit caps can also be great should you break down in the severe cold.

 The average response time for roadside assistance falls between 35 to 50 minutes.
 That number goes up when you live in a more wide-open rural area.
-If you’re stuck in freezing temperatures, you’ll want the warm gear.
+You’ll want the warm gear if you’re stuck in freezing temperatures.

 First Aid Kit